This blog has been updated on March 2019

 Finally, you need to do the standard background checks appropriate for your industry.
 This may include calling the candidate’s references, obtaining the needed security clearances, or performing drug tests.
 Your company’s policies will dictate what background check items are necessary.

 This five-step hiring process certainly takes longer to carefully screen potential employees compared with a system where you collect resumes and interview.
 However, employee turnover is expensive and leads to a poor call center experience if many of the agents are new and untested.
-Candidates who have the soft skills that make agents successful will last much longer at your company.
+Candidates who have the call center soft skills that make agents successful will last much longer at your company.
 If you can hire the right call center agents the first time, you will save money and time in the long run.

 Finally, you need to protect your investment in recruiting and training new agents by reducing turnover rates through proper screening, hiring and ongoing assessment.
 The cost of getting it wrong is significant; It is estimated that the cost of turnover for one call center agent is $6440.
-To that end, it is important to continuously assess agents against these soft skills, as illustrated above, so that you understand the success rates of the agents you have hired, and to manage the retention of agents that are better prepared to perform most effectively.
+To that end, it is important to continuously assess agents against these call center soft skills, as illustrated above, so that you understand the success rates of the agents you have hired, and to manage the retention of agents that are better prepared to perform most effectively.